Azure-Samples/azure-openai-rag-workshop/docs/sections/java-quarkus/05-ingestion.md

 The content the PDFs files will be used as part of the *Retriever* component of the RAG architecture, to generate answers to your questions using the GPT model.

-Text from the PDF files is extracted in the `src/indexer/src/lib/document-processor.ts` file, using the [pdf.js library](https://mozilla.github.io/pdf.js/).
-You can have a look at code of the `extractTextFromPdf()` function if you're curious about how it works.
+Text from the PDF files is extracted in the `DocumentIngestor` using LangChain4j.
+You can have a look at code of the `extractTextFromPdf()` method if you're curious about how it works.

 #### Computing the embeddings